hjhart/the_rotten_pirate/README.md

 Now, after the proper ruby has been picked and you've got a clean gemset, let's get our gemset populated.

-	gem install bundler --pre # You may need to install bundler with your fresh gemset – I prefer bundler 1.1 right now bundle
+	gem install bundler
+	bundle

 Run this command to initialize your sqlite database and make working copies of the config files.

 	rake initialize

+### Start your server:

+    cd ~/Sites/the_rotten_pirate # or wherever you store that shiz rackup

+Now you can navigate to localhost:9292

 ### Configure stuff!

 Important configurations in config/config.yml